 Andy joined Schroeter Goldmark & Bender shortly after graduating law school to advocate for clients who have endured wrongdoing at the hands of powerful institutions.
 As the older brother to a sister with autism, Andy is particularly interested in empowering the most vulnerable amongst us to obtain justice.
+His practice focuses primarily on representing workers who have experienced discrimination or abuse in the workplace; individuals who have suffered severe personal injuries due to the negligence of others; and consumers who have been exploited by unfair or deceptive business practices.
+Along with his work as a litigator, Andy serves on the Legislative Steering Committee for the Washington State Association for Justice to advocate for policy changes to create more just, equitable, and inclusive community.

 - Harvard Law School, J.D., 2021